FelipeeBarros/FelipeeBarros/README.md

 💻 **Computer Science student, in the second semester**
 🎓 **University**: Pontifical Catholic University of Minas Gerais

+🏛️ **Education**:
+- Technical degree in Industrial Automation from IFMG
+- Graduated in English, certified by Center of Anglo American Culture (CCAA)

 ## 🚀 Languages I have learned or am learning:
 - **Front-end:** HTML, CSS, JavaScript
 - **Back-end:** Python, C, C++, Java, C#